Home Compare AFX.DE vs SOLV

 Profitability

-On profitability, Solventum Corporation ranks near the top of the group; Carl Zeiss Meditec AG sits in the weaker half.
+Solventum Corporation ranks near the top of the group on profitability; Carl Zeiss Meditec AG sits in the weaker half.

 Stability

-On stability, Solventum Corporation is positioned higher in the group, while Carl Zeiss Meditec AG is closer to the middle.
+On stability, the gap still runs the same way: Solventum Corporation sits near the top of the group, while Carl Zeiss Meditec AG remains in the weaker half.

 Profitability — Dominant Gap